katpvu/cat-tastrophe/README.md

   * Up: knock on the door
   * Left: smash attack mice on the left side of the cat
   * Right: smash attack mice on the right side of the cat
+* Click "Play Again" button when the previous game is over.

 In addition, this project will include:
 * A production README

 ## Wireframes
 https://www.figma.com/file/SDYybJ6L5S585wIjpIYE5B/Untitled?node-id=0%3A1&t=G8u130dIviWIMTcq-1
+* The link above contains wireframes for the Home Page, Basic Gameplay, and Game Over Page.
+* Elements that will persist:
+  * Links to this project's Github repo and LinkedIn
+  * Controls display
+  * Title of game
+  * Highest Score

 ## Technologies, Libraries, APIs

 ## Implementation Timeline
-* Friday:
+* Friday afternoon and weekend:
   * Setup project directory.
-  * Create Cat, Mouse, and Board classes.
+  * Create Cat, Mouse, and Game classes.
   * Create/find visuals for these states:
     * Cat
       * Cat in normal sitting state